Creighton vs. Alabama College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Creighton vs. Alabama BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest that pits the No. 8 Creighton Bluejays (8-2) versus the Alabama Crimson Tide (6-3) at CHI Health Center Omaha has a good chance to be a tight matchup based on our computer prediction, which projects a final score of 80-79 in favor of Creighton.
-Tipoff is at 8:00 PM ET on December 16.
+Saturday's game between the No. 8 Creighton Bluejays (8-2) and Alabama Crimson Tide (6-3) at CHI Health Center Omaha is expected to be a competitive matchup, as our computer prediction projects a final score of 80-79, with Creighton coming out on top.
+Game time is at 8:00 PM ET on December 16.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!